Braggiouy/Braggiouy/README.md

 For a long time I've wanted to start programming, but never had the courage to do so.
 Covid-era made me realize that I had to make a change in my life.
 So I decided to aim for it, and here I am, a programmer in the making! 👊
 <br>
 <br>
-While traveling around the globe, I learned how to speak several languages:
+While traveling around the globe, I learnt how to speak several languages:

 - 🇪🇸 Spanish
 - 🇵🇹 Portugese